EBay's Braintree launches developer kit to boost mobile shopping

-SAN FRANCISCO Braintree, the payments gateway owned by eBay Inc, is trying to remove a hurdle for e-commerce companies by making it easier for customers to pay for products on their smart phones.
+SAN FRANCISCO, July 9 Braintree, the payments gateway owned by eBay Inc, is trying to remove a hurdle for e-commerce companies by making it easier for customers to pay for products on their smart phones.

 The company launched a set of tools for software developers on Wednesday that allows businesses to deduct payments directly from a customer's PayPal account.